Tojikan/Bound/README.txt

-Will possibly be developed in the future but for now will focus on the simplified redesign version for mobile as of 5/2018.
+Will possibly be completed later, but for now will focus on redesinging into a game that does not require so many art assets.